con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ma rig sgo nga'i sbubs 'byed pa/ /
 > srid pa'i dra ba 'joms pa po/ /

-With enjoyments that reach the limits of space,
+With his enjoyments stretching throughout space,
-An ocean of the omniscient one’s knowledge,
+The knowledge-ocean of omniscient beings,
 Breaking the eggshell that is ignorance,
 Smashing the cage of cyclic existence, (83)

 * VV takes *gaganābhogasaṃbhogaḥ* as meaning 'full enjoyment of the enjoyment of space', apparently as a *tatpuruṣa*.
-Here we rely on Tib., which has understood ābhoga in the sense of 'fullness' (*paripūrṇatā*).
+Here we rely on Tib., which has understood *ābhoga* in the sense of 'fullness' (*paripūrṇatā*).
 * VV also treats *bhavapañjaradāraṇaḥ* as a *tatpuruṣa*; we feel that if so, it is best to understand *dāraṇa* as referring to the agent.
 'Opening' may be a more literal translation; 'smashing' is more evocative.